Or, How Jack Showed Me The Worst Version of Myself, and Why I Hated It.

 When I was younger still, maybe thirteen years old, I found The Shining pretty boring.
 Or, that’s what I said.
 But what I meant was that it wasn’t a fun horror film.
 I didn’t enjoy it – it made me sweat.
 I can’t help but wonder if little, hyperactive me saw how Jack fixated on hurting Wendy, and wondered if I could ever do something like that.

-The afternoon I almost broke up with my girlfriend was a Jack Torrance moment.
+That afternoon I almost panic dumped my ex-girlfriend was a Jack Torrance moment.
+I’m prone to them, to moments of delirious whims.
 I became completely fixated on an idea that would definitely ruin my relationship and I couldn’t see any other option.
 Luckily, it didn’t end up with me deliriously running through a freezing maze wielding an axe.
 I didn’t even really understand what happened all too well until I watched The Shining again after deciding to write something to cover its anniversary.
 It spoke to me on a level that I hadn’t expected it to; I saw myself in the film’s many mirrors.

 I know there are a million and one ways to read Kubrick’s film, but watching it then, it seemed as clear as if it was written in plain old English: it’s a mirror.
 Jack is anybody in their worst moments, when they can’t see beyond their own misery, when they’re too self obsessed to recognize the big picture and talk through their feelings.
 We’ve all been there, I think.
 I’ve always had moments like that, of getting ourselves worked up.
 Maybe that’s why it took my so long to finally come around on the film, because I saw parts of myself in Jack.
 Film is a mirror pointed at the soul, and I hated what it showed me.